DecongD/Cisco-Networking-Labs/README.md

 ## Getting Started

-These labs were built using Cisco Packet Tracer v.x.x.x.
+These labs were built using Cisco Packet Tracer v.8.2.2.
 To open the `.pkt` files, download Packet Tracer from the [Cisco Networking Academy](https://www.netacad.com/).

 ---
 *This repository is part of my ongoing journey to learn networking.
 Feedback is welcome!*